 A major wave of Bible translations

 During the 19th century a wave of translations occurred, and the Bible was translated into almost 500 languages around the world.
 In the 20th century organizations like Wycliffe Bible Translators paved the way for more than 1,000 new translations—and as we’ve moved into the 21st century, this pace has increased.

 To date the Bible has been translated into more than 700 languages, which is almost 10 percent of the languages spoken around the world.
 But about one in five people are still waiting for a Bible in their own language.

 The role that Jesus Film Project Plays in translation

 The JESUS film is a dramatic telling of Luke’s Gospel, and was first introduced in 1979.
 Since it’s release, it has been translated into more than 2,000 languages.
 This work has played a critical role in the spread of the gospel, leading to more than 600 million decisions to follow Jesus since the work started.

 Not only has the JESUS film played an important role in the spread of the gospel, but it has helped fill a hole in the biblical translation process, too.
 Since JESUS is a dramatic reenactment based on Luke’s Gospel, it gives people an opportunity to experience the good news in their own language, especially in cultures where the expense and time required to create an actual biblical translation are prohibitive.

 In fact, many of the people groups who have experienced the JESUS film in their heart language don’t even have a written language to translate Scripture into.
 Film provides a way for people to experience the gospel in a way they can instantly understand and connect with even when a Bible translation isn’t available.

 Many are still waiting to hear the story of Jesus in their language, so the work of Jesus Film Project continues.
 Our teams are ready to translate and dub the next 2,000 languages.
-To learn more about our 2,000th translation and about ways you can partner with us, click here.
+Learn more about our 2,000th translation and about ways you can partner with us in ministry.